Debugging with SSH

 This document describes how to access a build container using SSH on CircleCI 2.0 in the following sections:

 Often the best way to troubleshoot problems is to SSH into a job and inspect things like log files, running processes, and directory paths.
 CircleCI 2.0 gives you the option to access all jobs via SSH.
+Read our blog post on debugging CI/CD pipelines with SSH.

 When you log in with SSH, you are running an interactive login shell.
 You are also likely to be running the command on top of the directory where the command failed the first time, so you are not starting a clean run.
 In contrast, CircleCI uses a non-interactive shell for running commands by default.
 Hence, steps run in interactive mode may succeed, while failing in non-interactive mode.